-(c) Adjustments or replacements will be considered when the indicator does not map well to the target or does not track the target well;

-(d) The proposed indicator must have an agreed methodology and available data (tier III indicator proposals will not be considered) and be suitable for global monitoring;

-(e) The aim of the review will be to maintain the same number of indicators currently in the framework in order not to alter significantly the original framework, which is already being implemented in most countries and not to increase the reporting burden on national statistical systems.

-30. The proposed timeline for the comprehensive review is as follows: (a) by March 2019 the Group will prepare a review framework containing possible deletions, replacements, adjustments and additions, based on previous analysis and assessments, with assistance from the Secretariat; (b) at its ninth meeting, in March 2019, the Group will conduct a final progress review of tier III indicators to determine whether they can be maintained in the list or deleted; (c) between May and July 2019, an open consultation will be held on the preliminary list of possible deletions, adjustments, replacements and additions, and by September 2019 the Group will review the results of the consultations; (d) by the end of November 2019 the Group will prepare the final proposal for the 2020 review and submit it to the Commission for its consideration at the fifty-first session in March 2020.
+- Adjustments or replacements will be considered when the indicator does not map well to the target or does not track the target well; - The proposed indicator must have an agreed methodology and available data (Tier III indicator proposals will not be considered) and be suitable for global monitoring; - The review will aim at maintaining the same number of indicators currently in the framework to not alter significantly the original framework that already is being implemented in most countries and to not increase the reporting burden on national statistical systems. - 29.
+The proposed timeline for the comprehensive review is as follows: (a) by March 2019 the Group will prepare a review framework containing possible deletions, replacements, adjustments and additions, based on previous analysis and assessments, with assistance from the Secretariat; (b) at the ninth meeting of the Expert Group (in March-April 2019) the Group will conduct a final progress review of Tier III indicators to determine whether they can be maintained in the list or deleted; (c) between May and July 2019, an open consultation on the preliminary list of possible deletions, adjustments, replacements and additions will be held and by September 2019 the Expert Group will review the results of the consultations; (d) by the end of November 2019 the Group will prepare the final proposal for the 2020 review and submit it to the Commission for its consideration at the 51st session in March 2020.

+V. Work programme of the Expert Group

+- 30. It is suggested that the Expert Group carry out the following activities between March 2019 and March 2020: - (a) Continue the review of workplans for Tier III indicators and reclassify indicators when requirements are met at the physical meetings and via open WebEx meetings, based on the calendar agreed by the group; - (b) Carry out the comprehensive review on replacement, deletion, refinement or adjustment of indicators, and in a few selected cases, additional indicators, and prepare proposals for the consideration at the 51st session of the Statistical Commission in 2020; - (c) Continue the work stream on data disaggregation to provide further guidelines and liaise with the other working groups (i.e. SDMX, geospatial information) for the data disaggregation work; - (d) Continue the work of the three working groups, in statistical data and metadata exchange (SDMX), geospatial information and interlinkages and review the work plans of the working groups to ensure that they are in line with the work of the IAEG-SDGs; - (e) Continue to identify best practices for the data flows between countries and custodian agencies to be shared on the website of the IAEG-SDGs and - (f) Hold two meetings, the first in the first-quarter of 2019 and the second in the fourth-quarter of 2019, on dates to be determined, and continue to interact electronically and through teleconferences, as needed. - 31.
+There will also be a rotation of members of the Expert Group that will take place in May 2019 as per the terms of reference of the group.5 This rotation will be led by the respective regional mechanisms.

 VI.
-Work programme of the Expert Group

-31. It is suggested that the Expert Group carry out the following activities between March 2019 and March 2020:

-(a) Continue the review of workplans for tier III indicators and reclassify indicators when requirements are met, at the physical meetings and via open WebEx meetings, in accordance with the calendar agreed by the group;

-(b) Carry out the comprehensive review on replacement, deletion, refinement or adjustment of indicators and, in a few selected cases, additional indicators, and prepare proposals for consideration by the Statistical Commission at its fifty-first session in 2020;

-(c) Continue the work stream on data disaggregation in order to provide further guidelines and liaise with the other working groups (i.e., SDMX, geospatial information) for the data disaggregation work;

-(d) Continue the work of the three working groups, on statistical data and metadata exchange (SDMX), geospatial information and interlinkages and review the workplans of the working groups to ensure that they are in line with the work of the Expert Group;

-(e) Continue to identify best practices for the data flows between countries and custodian agencies to be shared on the website of the Expert Group and

-(f) Hold two meetings, the first in the first quarter of 2019 and the second in the fourth quarter of 2019, on dates to be determined, and continue to interact electronically and through teleconferences, as needed.

-32. There will also be a rotation of members of the Expert Group that will take place in May 2019 in accordance with the terms of reference of the Group.4 The rotation will be led by the respective regional mechanisms.

-VII.
 Points for discussion

-33. The Statistical Commission is invited to:

-(a) Take note of the work conducted by the Inter-Agency and Expert Group on Sustainable Development Goal Indicators in response to the decisions of the Commission;
+- 31. The Statistical Commission is invited to: - (a) Take note of the work conducted by the IAEG-SDGs in response to the decisions of the Commission;